-This item was first published in January 2011 and is brought forward again because its subject has particular importance in the next eleven months.
+This item was first published in January 2011 and is brought forward again.

 A regular reader’s comment stirred my interest.
 He directed me to a community newspaper whinge by Keith Baldrey, the Global TV reporter I sometimes refer to as a BC Liberal spokesman.